hima03/react-app-practice-ful-stack/README.md

 # react-app-practice-ful-stack
-A Full stack app using React, express and mongoDB.
+A Full stack beginner app using React, express and mongoDB.